 Healthy Scalp and Luscious Hair the Natural TCM way

 When it comes to anti-aging regimens, skincare first comes to mind.
-Scalp skin and health is an integral part of anti-aging, as we get older, our hair quality, volume, growth rate changes and we can observe conditions such as hair thinning, hair loss and graying hair.
-These are early indications of imbalances of our hair follicle condition.
+However, scalp skin and health is also an integral part of anti-aging.
+As we get older, our hair quality, volume, growth rate changes and we can observe conditions such as hair thinning, hair loss and graying hair.
+These are early indications of imbalances in our hair follicle condition.

 Factors of Hair Loss